ZacharyCanlas/password-generator/README.md

 2. Run this command in the terminal to open the cypress GUI: npm run test
 3. Choose and run the passwordGenerator.spec.ts

+## Formatting the project using prettier
+- npm run format

 ## Deploying new changes to Github pages
 npm run deploy